 Going on tour for the first time is exciting and can often provide players with enough adrenaline needed to make it from stop to stop for months on end.
 However, once you’re nearing the end of the journey, or if you’re a more seasoned player, you may not complete your trip with the same level of energy.

-Performing at a high level week in and week out at some of the best events in America means that you’re putting your body and mind to the test.
+Performing at a high-level week in and week out at some of the best events in America means that you’re putting your body and mind to the test.
 At some point, you’ll have to rest before you completely burn out.
 But how can this be done when the tour schedule seems to be non-stop?

 Listen And Plan

 Any professional athlete will tell you that listening to your body is essential for longevity within your sport.
-For many first time touring players, they aren’t used to playing and driving as much as they do on the road, so being aware of your body is important.
+For much first time touring players, they aren’t used to playing and driving as much as they do on the road, so being aware of your body is important.
 Listen to your own signs (you know what they are) and if it seems like you’re about to get sick or injured, take a break.

 It’s fun to take in the more traditional tourist attractions across the nation, but get creative with your friends and enjoy other activities that fill up your tank.
 Work your breaks into your schedule and plan complete rest days where you don’t do much of anything.
 We know it’s exciting to be in a new city each week, but the exhaustion you’ll feel at the end of your tour is real!